 Thankfully workers got some compensation.
 Most workers belonged to the Kandos Accident Fund to which they contributed 4½d (fourpence halfpenny) a week, later reduced to 3d a week.
 Workers could claim for medical expenses and time off work.

 Many workers also belonged to a friendly or fraternal society which provided medical, sickness and death benefits.
 Clem, for example, belonged to the Druids.
 They made a grant of £50 to Clem’s widow Josephine.
 In fact, the whole community rallied after his shocking death.
 Works staff donated £10/10/-, quarry workers gave £5, AWU members £35 (half a day’s pay i.e five shillings each), and miners £27.
 It was suggested the money could go towards a business for Mrs Abbott, though I don’t know if that happened.
 Members of her family lived at Rylstone and I believe she continued living there.

-Workers and their families today rely on Workers’ Compensation which in NSW wasn’t compulsory till 1926.
+Workers and their families today rely on Workers’ Compensation, which in NSW wasn’t compulsory till 1926.
 Indeed, accident prevention wasn’t taken very seriously before about 1910.
-However, some industries, including NSW Lime Cement and Coal Company, had introduced a compensation scheme.
+However, some industries, including NSW Cement Lime and Coal Company, had introduced a compensation scheme.
 Through this scheme Mudgee District Court awarded Josephine Mary Abbott £360 to be paid at 25 shillings per week; and for each of her four children £30 when they reached 14.
-It wasn’t enough to live on but it gave the family some security.
+It gave the family some security.

 The community learnt of fatal accidents like Clem’s through the sharp, shrill sound of the works siren, blasting in stops and starts for about twenty minutes.
 That heart-wrenching death knell would be heard many times over the almost one hundred years of the Kandos cement industry.